 Wigs (alleviation of physical or mental discomfort)

 If you have not opted in to your firm’s flex-pay plan, you may want to consider it during the next enrollment period.
 Many other items you use regularly may be covered and it is a good way to cut taxes.
+In many cases it is permitted to add or a portable air conditioner to the plan.
+Consult the portable air conditioner guide for all the details.

 Though some flex pay plans offer an explicit choice of cash or benefits, most today are operated through a “salary redirection agreement”, which is a payroll deduction in all but name.
 Deductions under such agreements are often called pre-tax deductions because salary redirection contributions are not actually or constructively received by the participant.
 Therefore, those contributions are not generally considered wages for federal income tax purposes, nor are they usually subject to Federal Insurance Contributions Act tax (FICA) and Federal Unemployment Tax Act (FUTA).